• On sale!

 Although Wild Places used to offer ordering options for worldwide destinations, changes to taxation in the EU and USA (and potentially elsewhere) have curtailed these.

-We regret that increasing costs and difficulties with posting goods to destinations outside the UK mean that we have removed the option to order from other countries from the product pages, other than for our own books.
+We regret that increasing costs and difficulties with posting goods to destinations outside the UK mean that we have removed the option to order from non-UK countries from the product pages.
 However, if you wish to purchase any item and no option shows for your delivery destination, please ask and we will quote for the additional postage.

-Following Brexit, in 2021 new customs documentation came into force and the EU removed exemptions for tax and customs duty on low value items posted from the UK to the EU.
+Following Brexit, in 2021 new customs documentation came into force and the EU removed exemptions for tax and customs duty on low value items posted from the UK to the EU (this came fully into effect in 2026, when a customs surcharge to all low value orders was added, based on per item not per package).
 VAT at your EU country’s current rate plus a post office handling charge is now applied on delivery.

 In 2025 the required documentation added an Entry Summary Declaration / Safety and Security Declaration, requiring a risk analysis and contact details of an EU-based agent – while the former is easy (do not drop book on foot, beware of paper cuts) the latter is simply too expensive to comply with.
 In short, we are no longer able to post goods to the EU.

-Nevertheless, and bearing in mind the additional VAT and handling charges (which, to be clear, Wild Places is unable to cover; you will have to pay these on delivery), if you still wish to make a purchase please contact us for the latest information and options in this area of constant change.
+Nevertheless, and bearing in mind the additional VAT and handling charges (which, to be clear, Wild Places is unable to cover; individuals will have to pay these on delivery), if you still wish to make a purchase please contact us for the latest information and options in this area of constant change.
+Currently, EU customers are unable to register on our site, to avoid anyone paying for a delivery by mistake at UK prices.
+Please contact us for any further information.

 In May 2025 President Trump cancelled tariff exemptions for small parcels entering the USA, meaning that an additional tax became required.
 Wild Places has been left with no option other than ceasing to post goods to the USA.
-However, if you still wish to make a purchase and accept any charge upon delivery, please contact us.
+It is not currently possible for US customers to register on our site, to avoid problems with ordering items with UK-only postage and having to refund these.
+If the situation changes in future, the following notes will apply, but currently we do not despatch to the USA.
+If this resumes and you still wish to make a purchase and accept any charge upon delivery (or to have a quote for prepaid taxes on despatch, likely to exceed £20 to cover the additional paperwork charges that the courier makes without taking into account the additional carriage charges), please contact us.

 International postage charges from the UK have increased enormously in recent years and this is a continuing trend.
-Please ask and we will quote on an individual basis for non-EU/US destinations and where possible combine books to obtain the best rate possible.
+Please ask and we will quote on an individual basis for non-EU and non-US destinations and, where possible, combine books to obtain the best rate possible.
 To arrive at this price we take off the (otherwise included) UK postage charge then add the international postage charge at cost.

 Definitions